 - Antibiotics to treat or prevent bacterial infection.

 - Serious corneal ulcers may need to be protected by suturing the eyelid shut (tarsorrhaphy) for several days.

-- An Elizabethan collar will be necessary if the cat won’t leave the eye alone.
+- An Elizabethan collar will be necessary if the cat won’t leave the eye alone to prevent further trauma.

-As the ulcer heals, you may notice red streaks in the eye (neovascularisation), this is blood vessels which have formed to help with the repair of the ulcer.
+Once treatment commences, the ulcer should heal within 5-7 days.
+During this time you may notice red streaks in the eye (neovascularisation), due to blood vessels that have formed to help with the repair of the ulcer.
 They will eventually go away.